mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 753-leaf plane.
 Both remain private research, recursion remains RED, and the exact release cycle is unchanged.

 U at `19ad1ac` adds no consumer or API edge.
-Its 37 focused tests prove bounded scannerless unordered slots, spans, recovery, diagnostics and state caps.
+Twenty-four unordered cases plus 13 S regressions prove bounded scannerless unordered slots, spans, recovery, diagnostics, overlap correctness and state caps.
 S has no disjoint-FIRST route and is retired.
-D reduces disjoint attempts from 10/36/136/561 to 4/8/16/33, but formal points remain RED at 4/8/16 and include a 9.559× 33-member success-AB point.
-No bootstrap, formation or execution credit follows.
+D reduces disjoint attempts from 10/36/136/561 to 4/8/16/33, but formal disjoint points remain RED and include a 9.559× 33-member success-AB point.
+Every timed fixture has `residuals: 0`, so residual-overlap performance remains unmeasured and RED.

+P2-L at `5822ae2` adds no consumer or API edge.
+Its 51 equal products place success at 0.0718–1.3079×; callback-loop, ASCII-table and public sticky-wrapper widenings are killed.
+A private generic source leaf remains only to compose the next isolated Value/JSON-shaped products.